MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Added pages: Audience, Page Load, Blog, Glossary
 - Expanding the Device page
 - Temporary removing linkings from top navigation to avoid confusion when you copy the report and navigation items still linking to the original report
+- tens of small layout and metrics improvements

 ## Instructions